Alessandro-Dodon/financial_crisis_09/README.md

    - The dataset is also available at [World Bank Databank](https://databank.worldbank.org/home).

 2. **Execution**:
-   - Run the `.qmd` files using Quarto to generate the output.
+   - Run the `.qmd` files using Quarto to generate the output, or alternatively render the `.qmd` files directly.
-   - The `chromote` package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or another Chromium-based browser (and internet connection).
+   - The `chromote` package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or another Chromium-based browser.
+   - Note that **internet connection** is required for web scraping.

 3. **Packages**:
    - All required packages are loaded at the beginning of the `.qmd` files as a list for easy reference.